Hurricane (comics): Albert Potter

 Hurricane (Albert Potter) was an enemy of Captain Britain and a former meteorologist.
 A weather experiment gave him strong weather and energy manipulating powers.
 He initially clashed with Captain Britain, but was defeated and incarcerated in Darkmoor Prison.
+While jailed, Potter agreed to participate in medical experiments, which gave him the ability to mentally control others.
+Despite this, he was eventually defeated by the combined forces of the Q7 and Gene Dogs teams.
+He subsequently reformed and emigrated to the United States.